rlhk/logseq-url-plus/doc/dev-notes.md

 This shadow-cljs project is created by following: https://github.com/thheller/shadow-cljs#quick-start.
 Notes below:

+#### New Project
-1. New project is created from shadow-cljs boilerplate
+New project is created from shadow-cljs boilerplate

 `npx create-cljs-project logseq-url-plus`
 > **NOTE:** This is a onetime operation.
 Skip if project is already created.

-2. If the codebase is obtained from a git repository, run `yarn install` to install Node.js dependencies
+If the codebase is obtained from a git repository, run `yarn install` to install Node.js dependencies

+#### shadow-cljs
-3. Verify shadow-cljs setup by launching browser REPL
+shadow-cljs setup could be verified by launching the browser REPL

 `npx shadow-cljs browser-repl`

 On MacOS, a browser will be opened to provide the CLJS runtime.
 Input `(js/alert "Hello World)` in the REPL and a classic alert box will be shown in the browser window.

 In case of Java version related errors, you might want to manage Java with https://github.com/jenv/

+#### Development

+`yarn dev`

+A few things happen here:
+1. Watch code changes and perform compilation if needed
+2. Watch and run tests upon unit test code change
+> **NOTE:** Current Test Driven Development (TDD) setup runs on Node.js runtime.

-4. Development (see `package.json` scripts section for detail) `yarn dev`
+See `package.json` scripts section for detail)

+In the Logseq App

 - Enable developer mode in Logseq
 - Click "Load unpacked plugin" and open the ./dist folder
 - To open Logseq console for debugging, use Chrome's default hotkey.
 E.g. `Option Command + i` on MacOS.
 For more information, see https://www.electronjs.org/docs/latest/tutorial/application-debugging

-   > **NOTE:** Test Driven Development (TDD) setup runs on Node.js runtime.
+#### Editor Setup

+I used to Atom Editor and parinfer for Clojure editing.
+I was forced to switch to VSCode and Calva extension's paredit mode.
+The experience is so far so good.

 ### Marketplace

 #### Version Release

 - Update the "version" field in `package.json`
+- `yarn release`
-- Run the script `./scripts/release.sh` that reads the updated field as git tag for GitHub workflow triggering `yarn release`
+  It actually runs the script `./scripts/release.sh`, which reads the said "version" field as the git tag to be added.
+Upon repository pushing to GitHub, the new tag will trigger GitHub workflow to build the assets of a new release.

 #### New Marketplace Submission